-The Supersonic Speed - Is The Dyson Hair Dryer Faster?
+The Supersonic Speed - Is The Dyson Hair Dryer Faster Than Others?

-But that’s not the only benefit Sam found, “My hair was noticeably shiner, which is normally an impossible task for a blonde, and the quality didn’t feel compromised, in fact having been using the dryer for over a month, the quality of my (very bleached) ends actually felt like it had improved.
-I’m now less prone to split ends, which in hand means I can wait a little longer between haircuts.”
-But Sam isn’t just being kind, the technology within the dryer is so high tech that the distribution of heat is more controlled, which in hand will reduce damage and protect your hair’s natural sheen.
+But that’s not the only benefit, hair was noticeably shinier too.
+'After using the dryer for over a month, the quality of my (very bleached) ends actually felt like they had improved.
+I’m now less prone to split ends, which in hand means I can wait a little longer between haircuts.'
+The technology within the dryer is so high tech that the distribution of heat is more controlled, which in turn will reduce damage and protect your hair’s natural sheen.

 Our rating: 10/10